Tryon Board of Commissioners regular meeting

 What happens next

-Polk County planning staff will host a one-hour Community Conversation on Wednesday, May 20, 2026 from 5:30–6:30pm at the Womack Building in Columbus for residents to ask questions and give feedback on planning initiatives.
+Polk County planning staff scheduled a one-hour Community Conversation on Wednesday, May 20, 2026 from 5:30–6:30pm at the Womack Building in Columbus for residents to ask questions and give feedback on planning initiatives.

 May 20, 2026